bkor-git/AD-Project/Dataset/Simulation/README.md

 *	**Passenger**:
 *	**PoissonArrival**: The code for controlling the arrival time of the agents in the scene.
 *	**Wander**: Script to control the green agents that are wandering around in the scene.

-### Build Files
-The Build Files section provides practical information for users who want to experience the simulation firsthand.
-It includes instructions on how to run the executable files that bring your simulation to life and export the agent information as CSV files.